fastly/compute-starter-kit-typescript-kv-store/README.md

-# Object Store TypeScript Template
+# Compute Starter Kit TypeScript Object Store

 Fastly Object Store is a globally consistent key-value storage accessible across the Fastly Network.
 This makes it possible for your Compute@Edge application to read and write from Object-stores.
 The application shows how to use Fastly Object Store within a TypeScript Compute@Edge application.